create3000/x_ite/docs/_posts/components/ParticleSystems/WindPhysicsModel.md

 WindPhysicsModel applies a wind effect to the particles.
 The wind includes a random variation factor to model gustiness.

-The WindPhysicsModel node belongs to the **ParticleSystems** component and its container field is *physics.* It is available since X3D version 3.2 or later.
+The WindPhysicsModel node belongs to the **ParticleSystems** component and its default container field is *physics.* It is available since X3D version 3.2 or later.

 ## Hierarchy